Churn

 2. [Involuntary Churn](/what-is-involuntary-churn) (Failed Payments)

-This is when a subscription ends because a payment failed — expired card, insufficient funds, bank decline.
+This is when a subscription ends because a payment failed: expired card, insufficient funds, bank decline.
 The customer didn't want to leave.
 They probably don't even know they churned.

-How to fix it: Automated payment recovery (also called dunning) — a sequence of smart retry logic and recovery emails that prompt customers to update their payment method before the subscription is canceled.
+How to fix it: Automated [payment recovery](/what-is-payment-recovery) (also called [dunning](/what-is-dunning)): a sequence of smart retry logic and recovery emails that prompt customers to update their payment method before the subscription is canceled.

 How to Calculate Your Real Churn Rate